ravirameshbisht/java-interview-questions/README.md

-# collection of java-interview-questions
+### collection of java-interview-questions
-collection of java-interview-questions
+collection of java-interview-questions I found on the internet which are good.
+(These resources are not mine, this is just a collection of questions which should be known to a developer before going for java interview)

-### Table of Contents
+#### Table of Contents

 | No. | Questions |
 | --- | --------- |